About Street Anatomy

 Street Anatomy is obsessed with the beauty and intrigue of human anatomy.
 Founded in 2007 by Vanessa Ruiz, Street Anatomy is dedicated to showcasing how anatomy is visualized in art, design, and pop culture through our visual blog, gallery shows, and gallery store.

-Anatomical illustration and medical imaging are breaking out of the confines of the medical world and are being used by artists and designers to bring a human and emotional element to their art—as well as a touch of memento mori.
-We strive to showcase and promote artists who consistently find innovative ways to portray anatomy in contemporary art, street art, tattoos, fashion, and beyond.
+Anatomical illustration and medical imaging are breaking out of the confines of the medical world.
+Artists and designers are using anatomy to bring a human and emotional element to their art—as well as a touch of memento mori.
+Through Street Anatomy, Vanessa promotes artists who find innovative ways to portray anatomy in contemporary art, street art, tattoos, fashion, and beyond.